+Silicon is the 14th element in the periodic table and its symbol is ‘Si’.
 The total number of electrons in silicon is fourteen.
 These electrons are arranged according to specific rules of different orbits.
 The arrangement of electrons in different orbits and orbitals of an atom in a certain order is called electron configuration.
-The electron configuration of silicon(Si) atoms can be done in two ways.
+The electron configuration of a silicon(Si) atom can be done in two ways.

-- Electron configuration through orbit
+- Electron configuration through orbit (Bohr principle)

-- Electron configuration through orbital
+- Electron configuration through orbital (Aufbau principle)

-Silicon(Si) electron configuration through orbit
+Silicon atom electron configuration through orbit

 Scientist Niels Bohr was the first to give an idea of the atom’s orbit.
 He provided a model of the atom in 1913.
 The complete idea of the orbit is given there.
 The electrons of the atom revolve around the nucleus in a certain circular path.
 These circular paths are called orbit(shell).
 These orbits are expressed by n. [n = 1,2,3,4 . . .
 The serial number of the orbit]

-K is the name of the first orbit, L is the second, M is the third, N is the name of the fourth orbit.
+K is the name of the first orbit, L is the second, M is the third, and N is the name of the fourth orbit.
 The electron holding capacity of each orbit is 2n2.

 - n = 1 for K orbit.